We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 Keep in mind that practicing maths is the only way to learn it!

-Here are 8 secret tips to score high
+Here are 8 secret tips for scoring high

 Consider the concepts, guidelines, and procedures from the task or lesson for the day.